danwessels/condition-editor/README.md

 ## How It Works

-The application uses a comet data from NASA to demonstrate the capabilities of a condition editor with properties and filtering capabilities.
+The application uses near-Earth comets data from NASA to demonstrate the capabilities of a condition editor with properties and filtering capabilities.
 Users can:

 1. **Select a Property**: Choose from available properties
 2. **Choose an Operator**: Pick an appropriate comparison operator based on property type